JadenArc/Joe-Files/README.md

 Please note that the `Maps` file ain't included, as that requires manual editing.

 If you want to clone and play with this, you'll need some zip program like `7Zip`, `WinRAR`, etc; and zip either `main` or `utilities`.

+- Please, but PLEASE post any issues that you find in this!
+You will help with it!